-We're the Pacific Northwest's first fully dedicated medical thermography clinic, proudly serving Portland and surrounding areas with safe screening.
-All we do is clinical thermal imaging - no radiation, compression, or contact, just safe accurate imaging of your radiant body!
+We're the Pacific Northwest's first fully dedicated medical thermography clinic, proudly serving Portland and surrounding areas with safe screening - no radiation, compression or contact.
+Plus, no pills, potions or lotions being sold here, just safe accurate imaging of your radiant body!

 We take a history of your health, noting any current concerns, and submit it with your images for interpretation.

 Thermography is an objective information relating to actual function and physiology rather than structure.
 With thermal monitoring, one is able to see evidence of thermovascular changes taking place in early stages of disease, typically years before pathology becomes structural and therefore visible by other forms of imaging such as ultrasound, MRI, CT, x-ray, or mammogram.

 Thermography is a non-invasive, non-radiation technique which examines thermovascular processes of the body to detect potential pathology.